 In 1944, when the 17-year-old Rita hit the papers, they claimed she was a native of Lowell Massachusetts (not quite right), that she was 19 years old (not quite right), and that she was the sweetheart of Liutenant Emile Bouchard, serving somewhere in England at the time.
 I guess the part about Bouchard was true, but their relationship ended not long after.

 Rita married singer Jimmy Saunders in New York in December 1945.
 Saunders was born as Vincent LaSpada on June 9, 1920, in Philadelphia, Pennsylvania.
 He came from a large Italian-American family – the son of Fillipo and Lillian LaSpada, his father was a baker who owned a bakery on the 9th and Cross Street.
-He had seven sisters (Lucy, Rose, May, Grace, Helen, Carmel, Angelina).
+The family had 13 children, and Vincent had seven sisters (Lucy, Rose, May, Grace, Helen, Carmel, Angelina).

 In 1945, Jimmy was in top form, and so was Rita.
 For instance, in 1946, Rita was crowned Miss Rheingold, a great honour for any model in the 1940s (the very first Miss Rheingold, Jinx Falkenburg, was the only one that had any kind of a acting career).
 That year, she made about 45, 000$ from her modeling work, making her a pretty well paid woman for that time!
 Rita appeared in Yank the Army Weekly, Cosmopolian and Vogue (among others).
 She was nicknamed La Daigle, and played pretty coy with the papers, admitting her father was a innkeeper and refused to say what inn – she also admitted that she rarely drank beer (despite being Miss Rheingold).
 It was also noted that she met Jimmy while dancing at Pops’ hotel.
 Cute!
 Now more about Jimmy’s career.
 As his obituary on Philly.com notes, he was a popular big band singer of the time: